NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Zach Baun, EDGE/OLB, Wisconsin

 Mike Vrabel and Jon Robinson aren’t tied to any place, to allow them to merely go for a rising defensive playmaker.
-Baun (6-2, 238 kilos) is a great, motivated participant who comes by with nice method towards the run.
+Baun (6-2, 238 kilos) is a brilliant, motivated participant who comes via with nice method towards the run.
 He additionally has began to get extra consideration for his pass-rush repertoire and the athleticism that fuels it.

 30. Inexperienced Bay Packers (13-3)